Ololygon alcatraz

-Ololygon alcatraz is a species of frog in the family Hylidae.
+Ololygon alcatraz, commonly called the Alcatraz snouted treefrog, is a species of frog in the family Hylidae.
 It is endemic to Ilha dos Alcatrazes, an island off the coast of São Paulo state, Brazil.
-Common name Alcatraz snouted Treefrog has been coined for it.

 Ololygon alcatraz occurs in primary and secondary forest as well as degraded forest.
-It completes its entire life cycle (including tadpoles) in bromeliads.
+It completes its entire life cycle (including tadpoles) in the cups formed by the leaves of bromeliads.

-The range of this species is very small, and it is threatened by touristic activities and fire.
+The species was formerly threatened by fires resulting from munitions testing done by the Brazilian Navy on Ilha dos Alcatrazes.
+These tests have since ceased, due to environmental concerns regarding the island's endemic species.
+However, O. alcatraz is still considered threatened by the effects of climate change.